KyleProtho/AnalysisToolBox/README.md

 ### File Management

-There are several functions in the File Management submodule.
-The following is a list of the functions:

-* ImportDataFromFolder
-* CreateFileTree
-* CreateCopyOfPDF
-* ConvertWordDocsToPDF

 #### ImportDataFromFolder

 The **ImportDataFromFolder** function imports all CSV and Excel files from a specified folder and combines them into a single DataFrame.
 It ensures that column names match across all files if specified.